 Set the Caller ID for a user

-The Phone System in Microsoft 365 and Office 365 provides a default caller ID that is the user's assigned telephone number.
+Phone System in Microsoft 365 provides a default caller ID that is the user's assigned telephone number.
 You can either change or block the caller ID (also called a Calling Line ID) for a user.
 You can learn more about how to use caller ID in your organization by going How can caller ID be used in your organization.

-Change their outgoing caller ID You can replace a user's Caller ID, which by default is their telephone number, with another phone number.
-For example, you could change the user's Caller ID from their phone number to a main phone number for your business or change the user's Calling Line ID from their phone number to a main phone number for the legal department.
-You can change the Calling ID number to any Online service number (toll or toll-free) or to an on-premises phone number through Direct Routing that is assigned to a resource account used by an Auto Attendant or a Call Queue.
+Outgoing caller ID You can replace a user's Caller ID, which by default is their telephone number, with another phone number.
+For example, you could change the user's Caller ID from their phone number to a main phone number for your business or to a main phone number for the legal department.
+Additionally, you can set the Calling ID number to any online service number (toll or toll-free) or to an on-premises phone number through Direct Routing that is assigned to a resource account used by an Auto Attendant or a Call Queue.

-Block their outbound caller ID You can block the outgoing Caller ID from being sent on a user's outgoing PSTN calls.
+Block outbound caller ID.
+You can block the outgoing Caller ID from being sent on a user's outgoing PSTN calls.
 Doing this will block their phone number from being displayed on the phone of a person being called.

-Block their incoming caller ID You can block a user from receiving Caller ID on any incoming PSTN calls.
+Block incoming caller ID.
+You can block a user from receiving Caller ID on any incoming PSTN calls.

 Emergency calls will always send the user's telephone number (caller ID).

-To learn more about these settings and how you can use them, go How can caller ID be used in your organization.
+To learn more about these settings and how you can use them, see How can caller ID be used in your organization.

 Set your caller ID policy settings